botlabs-gg/carlbot-docs/docs/tags-and-triggers/tags-advanced-usage.md

     * (humans): number of humans in the server
     * (roles): number of roles in the server
     * (channels): number of channels in the server
-    * (created_at): when the server was created in the format yyyy-mm-dd HH.MM.SS
+    * (created_at): when the server was created in the format yyyy-mm-dd HH:MM:SS

 !!! example "{channel} Properties"
     * (id): the channel's id